ibm-cloud-docs/discovery-data/query-dql-overview.md

 ```
 {: codeblock}

-In this case, the `filter().term()` aggregation finds the same result as the example before with the separate  `filter` and `aggregation` clauses.
+In this case, the `filter().term()` aggregation finds the same result as the earlier example with the separate  `filter` and `aggregation` clauses.
 However, results are ranked differently when the  `filter` clause is used.
 You can leverage this difference by using the `filter()` clause within the  `aggregation` clause to filter results from a sequence of expressions, as shown in the next example.

 ### Example: Nested aggregation
 {: #nested-aggregation}